mylespudo/developer-portal/src/pages/docs/order-payment.md

 url: /docs/order-payment
 ---

-Ping us when the order is paid for!
+Ping us when the order is paid for.

 ---